axone-protocol/docs/docs/whitepaper/token-model.md

 ### Insurance

 We will provide insurance to all Consumers in case of interrupted workflow during knowledge creation.
-In case a service/dataset is instantly withdrawn, the knowledge creator will be reimbursed on the full amount he paid.
+In case a digital resource is instantly withdrawn, the knowledge creator will be reimbursed on the full amount he paid.

 ### Sybil control